rhyswynne/wp-taxi-me/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Add wptaxime_change_whole_link filter to the whole link.

+= 2.0 =
+* Expanded the shortcode to make it more compatible with WP Taxi Me Premium.
+* Tested to 4.6
+* Fix bug in debug mode that make unresponsive on multisite.

 = 1.2 =
 * Tested to 4.5
 * Added an admin notice to set up the plugin on installation, as people were getting confused.
-* Made it internationalization friendly
+* Made it internationalization friendly.
 * Corrected a spelling error in the Options Page.
 * Corrected a bunch of URLs to the HTTPS.